genomic-medicine-sweden/sc2reporter/docs/GMSWEB01_INSTALLATION.md

 # SC2REPORTER CONFIG

 This is more or less just a log of what I did to install sc2reporter on the GMSWEB01 virtual machine.
+Lines starting with # are run as superuser.

-# Preparatory setup
+## Preparatory setup

-## Install some basic requirements
+### Install some basic requirements
 ```
 # dnf groupinstall "Development Tools"
 # dnf install git python38-mod_wsgi python38-devel perl-App-cpanminus
 # cpanm MongoDB
 ```

-## Install and enable apache
+### Install and enable apache
 ```
 # dnf install httpd
 # systemctl enable httpd
 # systemctl start httpd
 ```

-## Open firewall
+### Open firewall
 ```
 # firewall-cmd --zone=public --permanent --add-service=http
 # firewall-cmd --reload